-"We believe that we must continue on the path of understanding this newly discovered regenerative capacity in humans.
-Identifying the key components of this circuit will give us new approaches to repair and regeneration of joints, and perhaps of entire limbs."
+“We believe that we must continue on the path of understanding this newly discovered regenerative capacity in humans.
+Identifying the key components of this circuit will give us new approaches to repairing and regenerating joints, and perhaps entire limbs."

 That's what he says Virginia Byers Kraus.
 Professor in the Department of Medicine, Pathology and Orthopedic Surgery at Duke University.
 The statement is part of the commentary on your search results on the human possibility of regenerating cartilages, and perhaps entire limbs.

-To accomplish this, Kraus and colleagues (including the first signature of the research, PhD Ming-Feng Hsueh) had to find a way to determine the age of proteins in the body.
+To achieve this, Kraus and colleagues (including the research's first signature, PhD Ming-Feng Hsueh) had to find a way to determine the age of proteins in the body.

-Using spectrometry, the team verified which pivotal proteins in human cartilages were young, 'adult' or old.
+Through spectrometry the team verified which key proteins in human cartilage were young, “adult” or old.

 The more you go up, the more you go down

-A curious finding is that the age of the cartilage is higher as it rises in the body.
+A curious finding is that the age of cartilage is higher the further up the body you go.
 The cartilage in the ankles is young, the cartilage in the knees is middle-aged, and the cartilage in the hips is old.

-They deduced that the age of the cartilages is related to the repair mechanisms that some animals such as the salamander, capable of regenerating even entire extremities such as legs or tail.
+They deduced that the age of the cartilage is related to the repair mechanisms that some animals have, such as the salamander, capable of regenerating even entire extremities such as legs or tail.

 The role of the MicroRNA